chanduo5/HackerRank_problems/The Minion Game.md

 | BCDFG       | Stuart 15        | All substrings are consonants, Stuart scores 15.
 Kevin scores 0.               |
 | DRAW        | Stuart 9         | Stuart scores 9 from consonants, Kevin scores 6 from vowels.
 Stuart wins.      |

-This provides a comprehensive overview of the problem, solution, and key insights.
-Let me know if you have any questions or need further clarification!